 \section{Abstract}

-Ensuring robust outcomes and designs is a crucial challenge in the engineering of modern integrated systems that are comprised of many heterogeneous subsystems.
-Coupling among heterogeneous subsystems leads to the complex response of design elements to changes in whole-system specifications.
+A crucial challenge in engineering modern, integrated systems is to produce robust designs.
+Ensuring robust design is difficult because subsystem couplings produce unpredictable response to changes in whole system specifications.
 Here, we show that the response of design elements to whole-system specification changes can be characterized, as materials are, using strong/weak and brittle/ductile dichotomies.
 We find these dichotomies emerge from a mesoscale treatment of early stage design problems that we cast in terms of stress--strain relationships.
-We illustrate the use of this approach with examples from naval engineering, however our approach is immediately applicable to a broad range of problems in integrated systems design.
+Compared with other state-of-the-art techniques, we propose a two-factor robustness metric that is computable for sets of design solutions.
+We illustrate the use of this approach with examples of arrangement problems drawn from naval engineering, however our approach is immediately applicable to a broad range of problems in integrated systems design.